alces-software/flight-appliance-docs/docs/source/customisation/customisation.rst

     #!/bin/bash
     yum -y install emacs

-.. note:: Customisation scripts are run in unattended mode, and should be written to complete with interactive input.
+.. note:: Customisation scripts are run in unattended mode, and should be written to complete without interactive input.

 Once the bash script has been created - upload it to your S3 bucket into the ``configure.d`` folder previously created, for example: